 If you are just starting out, you may benefit from a higher level of support in the short term while you and your staff are learning how to do it for yourselves.

-If you are looking to outsource a lot of marketing, then you may choose to use a generic marketing agency.
+If you're looking to outsource your marketing, then you may opt for an all-purpose marketing agency.
 But if this means dealing with a number of different people, campaigns will take longer to put together and manage.

-The key element of successful email marketing is relevance - sending the right content and offer to the right person at the right time.
-With an increasing number of marketing messages hitting people every day, your weapon of choice should be relevance.
+The key element of successful email marketing is relevance and personalisation - sending the right content and offer to the right person at the right time.
+With an increasing number of marketing messages hitting people every day, your weapon of choice should be relevance and the ability to address recipients by name.

 Consider how you can make your content relevant.
 How will you collect data about your list members?
 How can they set preferences?
 What about behavioural information?
-Ask each email service provider how they will help you achieve relevance.
-In particular, what targeting, segmentation and dynamic content they can provide.
+Ask each email marketing service provider how they will help you achieve relevance.
+In particular, what targeting, segmentation and dynamic content they can provide?

-If they manage to send millions of emails successfully, then looking after tens or hundreds of thousands won't be such an issue for them.
+What type of clients and email volumes do they currently serve?
+If they boast about the ability to send millions of emails successfully, then looking after tens or hundreds of thousands won't be such an issue for them.

-Consider how you might develop your bulk email marketing in future.
-If you are going to spend time selecting a provider, ensure they will meet your needs for at least three years.
+Consider how you might develop your email marketing in future.
+If you're going to spend time selecting a provider, ensure they will meet your needs for at least three years.
 You may have low email volumes at present, but what if they increase?
 Can your supplier support and deliver higher volumes?

 You might be tempted to go with the cheapest provider.
-Since all bulk email service providers quote rates per thousand emails delivered, it's easy to think you are comparing like with like.
+Since many bulk email service providers quote rates per thousand emails delivered, it's easy to think you are comparing like-for-like.

 But if the service does not meet your marketing needs, or the provider cannot provide your desired levels of support and service, then the cost per thousand emails is irrelevant.